m-harishhh/Digit-recogniser/README.md

 # MNIST Digit Classification using CNN and Random Forest

-This project uses a hybrid approach to classify the MNIST dataset using a Convolutional Neural Network (CNN) for feature extraction and a Random Forest classifier for final predictions.
+This project uses a ensembled approach to classify the MNIST dataset using a Convolutional Neural Network (CNN) for feature extraction and a Random Forest classifier for final predictions.

 ## Project Structure